 If both spouses have been ordered by the court to participate in mediation, the good news is that it will be offered free of charge.
 In these cases, the court will assign a mediator that has been screened and approved by the court, with the mediator often being a retired judge, mental health professional, attorney, or family therapist.

 Due to the popularity of mediation across the United States, more and more of the country’s larger cities have created mediation clinics to help those who are having disputes.
 Like court-ordered mediation, these community-based clinics offer their services free of charge to clients.
 However, these clinics are recommended only for people who have what are deemed as simple disputes, such as ones between neighbors or landlords and tenants.
-Therefore, if you are involved in a divorce or other dispute that has numerous issues, it’s to work with a private mediator or even an attorney.
+Therefore, if you are involved in a divorce or other dispute that has numerous issues, it’s best to work with a private mediator or even an attorney.

-If you are involved in a divorce that you believe can be resolved in an amicable manner, then the less-costly mediation approach may prove to be one of the decisions you’ll make.
+If you are involved in a divorce that you believe can be resolved in an amicable manner, then the less-costly mediation approach may prove to be one of the best decisions you’ll make.
 Consider hiring a NYC divorce lawyer today.